 What’s so special in Ethiopia that Canadians would love?

 ✓ Abundant ancient historical sites.
 Canada is 150 years old whereas Ethiopia dates back to about 3,000 years.
-Hence, old historic sights are plentier in Ethiopia and these could really be very fascinating for Canadians.
+Hence, old historic sights are plenty in Ethiopia and these could really be very fascinating for Canadians.

 In Ethiopia, Canadians get to enjoy an out-of-this-world scenery made of a high plateau with central mountain range divided by Great Rift Valley.
 Too, Canada has a wealth of ports around the country: Fraser River Port, Halifax, Port-Cartier, Quebec, Montreal, and many more.
 Most importantly, Ethiopia is landlocked.
 Since Ethiopia is less advanced and more into the agricultural side, Canadians get to experience something new.

 ✓ Cultural immersion.
-Did you know that there are well-preserved, original indigenous tribes in Ethiopia still living like they used to a long time ago?
+Did you know that there are well-preserved, original indigenous tribes in Ethiopia still living as they used to a long time ago?
 This is a great shift of experience for Canadians being one who lives in a fully modern society without the type of culture Ethiopia has.

 ✓ Lalibela.
 Based on statistics, the largest religion in Canada is Christianity, with Roman Catholics representing the largest percentage.
 Ethiopia hosts some of the world’s most important religious pilgrimages in a town called Lalibela — a UNESCO World Heritage Site deemed to be one of the holiest places and also referred to as “the new Jerusalem.”

 ✓ Unique natural sights.
 While Canada has always been known to have some of the most surreal views, Ethiopia also offers unreal vistas that are really special and not seen elsewhere.
 Danakil Depression, the lowest place on earth and often called “Hell on Earth”; Blue Nile Falls, majestic falls comparable to the iconic Niagara Falls in Ontario; and Simien Mountains, a mountain range similar to what you see in Canada.